 Further Crises

 The world is plagued by further humanitarian crises that should neither be forgotten nor neglected.
-The emergency situations include: the crisis in southern Turkey and northern Syria following the devastating earthquakes of early February 2023; the crisis in Pakistan following the record floods of 2022; the crisis in Kenya following the longest and most severe drought on record; the crisis in Madagascar due to ongoing food insecurity and vulnerability to climate-related disasters; and the crisis in Malawi due to the deadliest cholera outbreak in the country’s history.
+The emergency situations include: the hunger crisis in southern Africa due to historic drought, the crisis in Madagascar due to ongoing food insecurity and vulnerability to climate-related disasters; the crisis in Malawi due to drought and flooding; and the ongoing crisis in the Western Sahara.